c4arl0s/8Remotes/README.md

 ![Screen Shot 2020-06-05 at 11 43 05](https://user-images.githubusercontent.com/24994818/83902300-be7f6200-a721-11ea-880d-fb7689c54d45.png)

-Notice that both repositories have normal, local branches - we have not had any interaction between the two repositories, so we don't see any remote branches yet.
+**Notice that both repositories have normal, local branches - we have not had any interaction between the two repositories, so we don't see any remote branches yet**.
 Before we switch back to my git repository, let's examine Mary's remote connections.

 # 	* [View Remote Repositories (Mary)](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-Mary can list the connections she has to other repositories using the following command.
+**Mary can list the connections she has to other repositories using the following command**.

 ```console
 Fri Jun 05 ~/iOS/RysGitTutorialMarysRepository